 Request for Review – an allegation that an administrator’s decision, which has adversely affected an individual employee’s professional or academic capacity, has been reached improperly or unfairly.

 Improperly – in violation of a specific university rule, regulation, policy or practice pertaining to the employment relationship between the employee and the university.

 Unfairly – in an arbitrary or capricious manner or in an unlawfully discriminatory manner.

 The University is committed to fair and equitable treatment for all employees.
-When there are concerns or problems arising out of employment, EPA Non-Faculty employees and their supervisors are strongly encouraged to find informal means of resolving them.
+When there are concerns or problems arising out of employment, EHRA Non-Faculty employees and their supervisors are strongly encouraged to find informal means of resolving them.
 Mediation and compromise should characterize the resolution of work-related problems, and employees are strongly encouraged to discuss any workplace concerns, problems or grievances with their supervisor.

 Employees have the right to use these review procedures free from threats or acts of retaliation, interference, coercion, restraint, discrimination or reprisal.
 Employees may not be retaliated against for participating in a review as the employee requesting the review, a witness, a support person, or as a Review Board member.
 The Review Board has no power to reverse an administrator’s decision, but can only recommend a reassessment of that decision if the Committee finds that the decision was reached improperly or unfairly.

 The EHRA Non-Faculty Review Procedures may be used for the review and attempted resolution of the following:

 1.Complaints alleging discrimination on the basis of age, sex, race, color, national origin, religion, disability, creed, honorable service in the armed services of the United States, or sexual orientation.